dgbeijersbergen/biosensor_model/README.md

 # Biosensor Two-Compartment Model
 Two-compartment model for affinity-based biosensors that includes simplified transport and reaction processes, with a volume limitation.
+It can be used to provide insights into the performance of a biosensor and for rapid optimisation of biosensor parameters.
 Manuscript available on: https://arxiv.org/abs/2512.21997

 ## Author: